- 1.1 Programming Model

 Charm++ is a C++-based parallel programming system, founded on the migratable-objects programming model, and supported by a novel and powerful adaptive runtime system.
 It supports both irregular as well as regular applications, and can be used to specify task-parallelism as well as data parallelism in a single application.
 It automates dynamic load balancing for task-parallel as well as data-parallel applications, via separate suites of load-balancing strategies.
 Via its message-driven execution model, it supports automatic latency tolerance, modularity and parallel composition.
 Charm++ also supports automatic checkpoint/restart, as well as fault tolerance based on distributed checkpoints.

 Charm++ is a production-quality parallel programming system used by multiple applications in science and engineering on supercomputers as well as smaller clusters around the world.
 Currently the parallel platforms supported by Charm++ are the IBM BlueGene/Q and OpenPOWER systems, Cray XE, XK, and XC systems, Omni-Path and Infiniband clusters, single workstations and networks of workstations (including x86 (running Linux, Windows, MacOS)), etc. The communication protocols and infrastructures supported by Charm++ are UDP, MPI, OFI, Infiniband, uGNI, and PAMI.
 Charm++ programs can run without changing the source on all these platforms.
-Charm++ programs can also interoperate with MPI programs (§ 23 ).
-Please see the Charm++/Converse Installation and Usage Manual for details about installing, compiling and running Charm++ programs.
+Charm++ programs can also interoperate with MPI programs (§23).
+Please see the Installation and Usage section for details about installing, compiling and running Charm++ programs (§A).

 Conceptually, the system maintains a ``work-pool'' consisting of seeds for new chares, and messages for existing chares.
-The Charm++ runtime system ( Charm RTS ) may pick multiple items, non-deterministically, from this pool and execute them, with the proviso that two different methods cannot be simultaneously executing on the same chare object (say, on different processors).
-Although one can define a reasonable theoretical operational semantics of Charm++ in this fashion, a more practical description of execution is useful to understand Charm++: On each PE (``PE'' stands for a ``Processing Element''.
-PEs are akin to processor cores; see section 1.4 for a precise description), there is a scheduler operating with its own private pool of messages.
+The Charm++ runtime system (Charm RTS) may pick multiple items, non-deterministically, from this pool and execute them, with the proviso that two different methods cannot be simultaneously executing on the same chare object (say, on different processors).
+Although one can define a reasonable theoretical operational semantics of Charm++ in this fashion, a more practical description of execution is useful to understand Charm++.
+A Charm++ application's execution is distributed among Processing Elements (PEs), which are OS threads or processes depending on the selected Charm++ build options.
+(See section 1.4 for a precise description.)
+On each PE, there is a scheduler operating with its own private pool of messages.
 Each instantiated chare has one PE which is where it currently resides.
 The pool on each PE includes messages meant for Chares residing on that PE, and seeds for new Chares that are tentatively meant to be instantiated on that PE.
 The scheduler picks a message, creates a new chare if the message is a seed (i.e. a constructor invocation) for a new Chare, and invokes the method specified by the message.
 When the method returns control back to the scheduler, it repeats the cycle.
 I.e. there is no pre-emptive scheduling of other invocations.

 When a chare method executes, it may create method invocations for other chares.
 The Charm Runtime System (RTS, sometimes referred to as the Chare Kernel in the manual) locates the PE where the targeted chare resides, and delivers the invocation to the scheduler on that PE.